Kabukicho

 Kabukicho is a roughly 0.35 square kilometer entertainment district located immediately east of Shinjuku Station in Tokyo's Shinjuku ward.
 It is, by virtually any measure, the largest entertainment district in Japan and one of the largest in the world, containing over 3,000 establishments that employ tens of thousands of workers.

 The district is named after a kabuki theater that was planned for the area during post-war reconstruction but never built.
-Despite the name, Kabukicho has never been associated with kabuki theater — it evolved instead into an entertainment district during the economic boom of the 1960s and has grown continuously since.
+Despite the name, Kabukicho has never been associated with kabuki theater.
+It evolved instead into an entertainment district during the economic boom of the 1960s and has grown continuously since.

 Kabukicho is immediately identifiable by its dense signage, neon lighting, and the iconic Godzilla statue perched atop the Shinjuku Toho Building at its entrance.
 The district is bounded roughly by Yasukuni-dori to the south, Meiji-dori to the east, Okubo-dori to the north, and the west side of Shinjuku Station.